 But for now, let’s focus on some cool beards, so you can get ideas, motivation, and some guidance on your beard journey.
 From the BeardStache to Balbo, our list features some of the best looking facial hair designs for all types of beard coverage, from super thick and full to thin and patchy alike.

-The Ten Best Looking Facial Hair Styles
+Best Facial Hair Styles of 2019

 1. The Natural Full Beard Style